dmitrycello/yaglpp/docs/USAGE.md

 } application;
 ```
 > [!NOTE]
 > AFX-alike layout is rather experimental, and at the moment can be used only with a single class.
 But it could become very promising direction for development in the future.
-In order to use it, comment the **`GLPP_NO_AFX_LAYOUT`** switch in the [yaglpp.h](../include/yaglpp.h) library header file, and rebuild the library.
+In order to use it, comment the **`GLPP_NO_AFX_LAYOUT`** switch in the configuration file, and rebuild the library.

 ### 7. Create YAGL++ project template
 At this point, it would be wise to save all performed work by creating a Visual Studio project template from the current project.
 Later, it would be possible to create a new project, without the need to set all required parameters.
 The template will work within the same solution, or within a solution with similar path layout.
 Download the project icon file [icon.png](icon.png), or use any other with transparent background.
 Click **`Project menu -> Export Template...`**: